Durham Legal Services - the Variation experts

 Where circumstances exist that a spouse or partner is a shareholder or employee of the paying parent's company, without the proper consideration being given for the shares or salary, an allegation of diversion of income may be made.
 We strongly recommend you get our advice on how to deal with this situation.

-Alongside issues of retained profit and diversion of income, another area which has changed is how assets in the form of land and property are dealt with.
 All these areas are extremely complicated and the best way to navigate to a successful outcome, whether you're a Paying Parent or a Receiving Parent, is to get expert help from an experienced specialist with an understanding of Tribunal procedures.

 CLICK HERE to arrange your appointment or call 01207 693966 to purchase your legal advice voucher